Ghi-o/cloud-resume/journal.md

 I also just broke my entire website, its not showing up anymore!
 I need to fix orgin folders.

-THE ENTIRE PROBLEM WAS THAT THE REF in the YAML file was wrong. lol
+THE ENTIRE PROBLEM WAS THAT THE paths in the YAML file was wrong.
+I needed it to exactly match my github reposistory. lol